Check out our detailed, step by step tutorial and learn how you can make a Spun Cotton Easter Bunny figurine from spun cotton shapes.

 – Outline the ears on the piece of paper.
 Draw them about 2 inches long and 3/4 inch wide (at the widest point).

-– Outline the face of the bunny: the eyes, the nose, and the mouth.
+– Outline the face of the bunny on the spun cotton egg: the eyes, the nose, and the mouth.

 – Draw a circle on the piece of cardboard.
-To draw a perfect circle, you can use a glass, a cup, or a jar as a guide – anything with a round shape.
+You can use a glass or a cup as a guide.

-With the pink paint, paint the nose and the inside part of the ears.
+Mix red and white paint to make pink and paint the nose and the inside part of the ears.
+Let dry.

 STEP 4: Cut out the different elements

-With a good pair of scissors, cut out the round base out of the piece of cardboard and cut out the rabbit ears out of the piece of paper.
+With a good pair of scissors, cut out the pedestal in the cardboard and cut out the ears in the paper

 STEP 5: Glue all the pieces together.

 I use a healthy amount of glue to make sure the figurine is sturdy.
-When the bunny ornament is finished, the glue marks can be hidden by painting over them.
+The glue marks can then be hidden by painting over them.

-To give your figurine a little bit of character, you can shape up the ears by bending them forward or backward.
+To give your figurine a little bit of character, bend the ears slightly forward.